 Vitamin B12 (Cobalamin)

-This is a water-soluble vitamin that helps in Red blood cell production, aids cognitive thinking, prevents congenital abnormalities in developing fetus, normal functioning of the nervous system, modulation of DNA synthesis.
+This is a water-soluble vitamin that helps in red blood cell production, aids cognitive thinking, prevents congenital abnormalities in developing fetus, aids normal functioning of the nervous system, and modulation of DNA synthesis.

-Dietary sources – eggs, milk, cheese, yoghurt, fish
+Dietary sources – eggs, cheese, yogurt, fish

 Vitamin B12 should be taken on an empty stomach with a glass of water.